Humorology: History

 Founded in 1947, Humorology is annual fundraising event where University of Wisconsin–Madison fraternities and sororities present short musical comedy shows.
 Originally, the shows were sponsored by the Inter-Fraternity Council and the Pan-Hellenic Association and were akin to vaudeville acts, filled with slapstick, lampoons, and clowning.
 The winner of the first show in March 1947 was Sigma Nu which performed a minstrel show.

-For its first twenty years, the event's main beneficiary was the The Capital Times Kiddie Camp for children with rheumatic fever.
+For its first twenty years, the event's main beneficiary was The Capital Times Kiddie Camp for children with rheumatic fever.
 Humorology raised $1,909 in 1951 and $2,050 in 1952 for the camp.
 By 1963, the Humorology had given more than $16,400 to Kiddie Camp.
 Next, the event raised money for international student scholarships.

 Humorology ceased to exist after 1970 due to a lack of interest.
 After a hiatus, it was revived in 1979, and again supported Kiddie Camp.
 Now, Humorology supports a different local charity each year.
 Between 1947 and 2023, it raised $1.5 million for various groups.

 One of the University of Wisconsin–Madison's oldest traditions, Humorology or Humo overseen by a ten-member student executive board.
 Humorology incorporated as a nonprofit organization in 1993 and is Wisconsin's largest student-led nonprofit organization.
 Its mission is "to promote community engagement and philanthropic service through creativity and dedication".